haade-administrator/haade.fr/_posts/en/2021-09-20-sensor-test-door-zigbee-3-0-sonoff-snzb-04.md

 - Wireless protocol: Zigbee (IEEE 802.15.4)
 - Dimensions: **magnet:** 32 x 15.6 x 13mm, **sensor:** 47 x 27 x 13.5mm

-So if you follow zigbee2mqtt news with more than 1600 integrations, [you can see that the snzb-04 module is compatible.](https://www.zigbee2mqtt.io/devices/SNZB-04.html){:target="_blank"} All you have to do is open the network and click the button below for 5 seconds, then the LED flashes 3 times so the module resets itself and becomes part of the home assistant network.
+So if you follow zigbee2mqtt news with more than 1600 integrations, [you can see that the snzb-04 module is compatible.](https://www.zigbee2mqtt.io/devices/SNZB-04.html){: target="_blank"} All you have to do is open the network and click the button below for 5 seconds, then the LED flashes 3 times so the module resets itself and becomes part of the home assistant network.

 ## 5 data are sent from the SNZB-04 sensor in the home assistant: